 CSU, Chico Scholarships are administered through the CSU, Chico Financial Aid and Scholarship Office.
 The CSU, Chico Online Scholarship Application is available in January for the coming academic year, and awards will be announced in late spring.
 For detailed information on all financial aid and CSU, Chico scholarships, please visit: Financial Aid Office.

 The College of Agriculture Recruitment Scholarship Applications are available in the fall for the following academic year.
 TRANSCRIPTS FOR THE RECRUITMENT SCHOLARSHIP MAY BE UNOFFICIAL.
 This scholarship is contingent upon admissions into California State University, Chico, and requires a declared major in one of the programs offered by the College of Agriculture, enrollment each semester as a full time student carrying a minimum of two courses offered through the College of Agriculture, and maintenance of a 3.0 GPA in university course work.

 The Bell Family Presidential Scholarship is the largest scholarship endowment in the University.
 Recipients receive $5,000 per year for four years.
 Bell Family Presidential Scholars are selected from the College of Agriculture Recruitment Scholarship Applicant Pool based on academic achievement, commitment to agriculture, leadership, and civic engagement.
 To apply for the Bell Family Presidential Scholarship, students must first complete the College of Agriculture Recruitment Scholarship Application.
 The application must be postmarked by December 15th.
 Applicants who meet the academic eligibility for the Bell Family Presidential Scholarship, high school GPA of 3.5 and 1200 total SAT I Reasoning Test Score (includes verbal plus mathematics) or 27 ACT, will be invited to submit an essay for further consideration.

 Private Scholarships are offered by organizations, corporations, and individuals outside of the College of Agriculture.
-Although they are not administered by the University, many of these donors list their scholarship opportunities with the Outreach and Retention Office.
+Although they are not administered by the University, many of these donors list their scholarship opportunities with the Student Success Office.